ZephyrJung/GoStudy/Fundamentals of concurrent programming.md

 [raceClosure.go](https://www.nada.kth.se/%7Esnilsson/concurrency/src/raceClosure.go)

-A plausible explanation for the `55555` outputis that the goroutine that executes `i++` managed todo this five times before any of the other goroutines executedtheir print statements.The fact that the updated value of `i` was visibleto the other goroutines is purely coincidental.
+A plausible explanation for the `55555` outputis that the goroutine that executes `i++` managed todo this five times before any of the other goroutines executed their print statements.The fact that the updated value of `i` was visibleto the other goroutines is purely coincidental.

 A simple solution is to use a local variable and pass the numberas a parameter when starting the goroutine.